adibender/coalitions/cran-comments.md

 * Fixes CRAN failures
 * Internet based tests are skipped on CRAN
 * All functions that depend on internet resources fail gracefully if resources not available
+* Examples that require internet connection are wrapped in \dontrun{}
 * removed reshape2 dependency

 ## Test environments